reefab/Projo/README.md

  * Web App: [AngularJS](http://angularjs.org)

-[Bonjour](http://en.wikipedia.org/wiki/Bonjour_%28software%29) is used for auto-discovery so I just need to go the `http://projo.local` on my mobile devices and optionnaly add the App to the Home Screen.
+[Bonjour](http://en.wikipedia.org/wiki/Bonjour_%28software%29) is used for auto-discovery so I just need to go the http://projo.local/ url on my mobile devices and optionally add the App to the Home Screen.

 Once launched there is a few buttons on the top and bottom.
 The dark area in the center is a gesture interface to the menu.
-Swipe left/right/up/down navigate in the menu, a tap select an item, a double tap goes back one level.
+Swipe left/right/up/down navigate in the menu, a tap select an item.
+The back button goes back one level.

 AngularJS has been selected because I needed an excuse to play with it.
-It's used in conjunction with [CoffeeScript](http://coffeescript.org), [Yeoman](http://yeoman.io), [Grunt](http://gruntjs.com) and [Bower](http://bower.io).
+It's used in conjunction with [CoffeeScript](http://coffeescript.org), [Compass](http://compass-style.org), [Yeoman](http://yeoman.io), [Grunt](http://gruntjs.com) and [Bower](http://bower.io).

 ## Hardware